Inside the unhappy marriage between JDT and Pablo Aimar - Why the Argentine superstar failed to make his mark in Malaysia | Goal.com

 Inside the unhappy marriage between JDT and Pablo Aimar - Why the Argentine superstar failed to make his mark in Malaysia

-Malaysia was to be home for Pablo Aimar in two different spells at two very contrasting periods of his career that saw two distinct outcomes.
+Malaysia was to be home of Pablo Aimar for two different spells at very contrasting periods of his career that saw two distinct outcomes.

 Back in 1997, Aimar had arrived on these shores with the Argentina national team then competing in the FIFA World Youth Championship alongside other memorable names such as Esteban Cambiasso, Juan Roman Riquelme and Walter Samuel.

-Many a great names would come out from that tournament like Thierry Henry, David Trezequet, Nicolas Anelka, Shunsuke Nakamura, David Albelda and Michael Owen, but that Argentina team was something else and even provided a little premonition into the future for Aimar.
+Many a great name would come out from that tournament, including Thierry Henry, David Trezequet, Nicolas Anelka, Shunsuke Nakamura, David Albelda and Michael Owen, but that Argentina team was something else and even provided a little premonition into the future for Aimar.

-Aimar was only 17 years old at that time but already showing plenty of promise that even drew comparison with the great Diego Maradona as he led the young Albicelestes to the title.
+Aimar was only 17 years old at the time but already showing plenty of promise that even drew comparisons with the great Diego Maradona as he led the young Albicelestes to the title.
 After completing their group stage in Perlis, Aimar and co traveled to Johor Bahru to face England in the Round of 16.

 Aimar only played eight matches that season, scoring twice.
 Struggling to maintain his fitness, Aimar’s second adventure in Malaysia only lasted four months and he was moved out in April of 2014.
-It was a big letdown considering the expectations on him but HRH Major General Tunku Ismail Ibni Sultan Ibrahim offers the reasons why.
+It was a big letdown considering the expectations on him and HRH Major General Tunku Ismail Ibni Sultan Ibrahim offers the reasons why it didn't work out quite as expected.

 "I think Aimar did very well.
 It's just that at the time we were not ready for Pablo Aimar.
 We were not ready to have a player of that calibre in terms of the team, structure, facilities ... everything.
-The system itself was in a process of improving.
+The system itself was in a process of improving," the JDT supremo told Goal.

 “To me, Aimar is a top player and played a big part in our success and also by promoting our name internationally.
 Of course, we were satisfied with his quality but we were not ready.
 Of course, people have high expectations but I don't think the expectations were too high.

 “He was in his 30s and in the midst of retiring when he signed for us.
 I think in terms of football, contributing to our philosophy was what I appreciated the most rather than just analysing what he could do on the pitch.
-It was more of a learning process for us,” Tunku Ismail told Goal.
+It was more of a learning process for us."

-In his pomp, Aimar was a creative playmaker with the vision and technique to execute the pass, has the capability to dribble past opponents and while scoring goals isn’t one of his major attributes, throughout his career he has managed to contribute his fair share.
+In his pomp, Aimar was a creative playmaker with the vision and technique to execute the pass, the capability to dribble past opponents and while scoring goals wasn’t one of his major attributes, throughout his career he managed to contribute his fair share.

-"I am more interested in having 11 men running on the pitch instead of a VIP, who is a big name but 10 other players need to run for you.
-I prefer strong 11 men who die for each other on the pitch.
+"I am more interested in having 11 men running on the pitch instead of a VIP, who is a big name but 10 other players need to run for him.
+I prefer 11 strong men who are willing to die for each other on the pitch.

 “It was a good idea to promote JDT at that time and it would be nice to maybe have another big name here one day but it depends on the player because to have another like Luciano Figueroa, who contributed in defence and attack all the time is not easy.